A list of 16 useful 3D printable camera accessories for photographers to print various pieces of photography-related equipment.

 7. Waist Mount

-Do you hate it when you keep your camera down just to grab a second later?
-Well, what if I tell you that you don’t need to do that anymore?
+Do you hate it when you set your camera down only to pick it up a second later?
+Well, what if I told you that you don’t need to do that anymore?
+You can create your very own waist mount using minimal materials.
+A waist mount will provide easy access to your camera if you often find yourself wondering where you placed it.

 8. Mic Stand